What do my strata fees pay for?

 - Original sale price

-“Developers usually set the terms for how levies are allocated,” says Nicole.
+“Developers usually set the terms for how levies are allocated,” says Kim.
 “We set the allocation out at the AGM, and we can also explain it to individual owners if they're unsure.”

 What happens if you don't pay your strata levy?